Bhutan Trekking Routes – Find The Right Hike In Bhutan

 There are three main Bhutan trekking routes.
 These are the ‘Snowman Trek‘, the ‘Druk Path Trek‘ and the ‘Chomolhari Trek‘.
-As with most multi-day treks, there are variations available, particularly in regards to the long Snowman Trek.
+As with most multi-day treks, there are variations available, particularly in regard to the long Snowman Trek.

-Bhutan Trekking Routes
+Bhutan Hike Routes

 Trekking Map

-The map clearly demonstrates the major regions throughout Bhutan and a number of the more notable trekking routes.
-When trekking in Bhutan it is always recommended to take a detailed map with you as many trekking paths intersect other routes and it can often be quite easy to get lost.
+The map below clearly demonstrates the major regions throughout Bhutan and a number of the more notable trekking routes.
+When trekking in Bhutan, it is always recommended to take a detailed map with you as many trekking paths intersect other routes and it can often be quite easy to get lost.

 Snowman Trek